What Research Tells Us About the Impact of Spanking Our Children

 It’s a Form of Violence

-Another recent study supports the idea that physical punishment is a form of violence that harms children.4 The study identified some key findings; that physical punishment consistently predicts that problematic behavior in children will increase and predicts worsening behavior.
+Another recent study supports the idea that physical punishment is a form of violence that harms children.4 The study identified some key findings: Physical punishment consistently predicts that problematic behavior in children will increase and worsen.
 The study found no association between physical punishment and positive long-term outcomes.
 So spanking kids will not make them better behaved; it has the exact opposite effect.

 Helpful Strategies to Use Instead of Spanking